wireapp/wire-docs/source/how-to/install/helm.rst

    helm upgrade --install databases-ephemeral wire/databases-ephemeral --wait

 You should see some pods being created in your first terminal as the above command completes.
-When you're done, ins

 Next, install aws service mocks: